Delayed sleep phase disorder: Pharmacological

-Aripiprazole (brand name Abilify) is an atypical antipsychotic that has been shown to be effective in treating DSPD by advancing sleep onset, sleep midpoint, and sleep offset at relatively low doses.
+Aripiprazole (brand name Abilify) is an atypical antipsychotic that has been shown to be effective in treating DSPD by advancing sleep onset, sleep midpoint, and sleep offset at relatively low doses (0.5-1 mg), though higher doses (1.5-3 mg) may cause paradoxical excessive sleepiness.

+Agomelatine works on melatonin MT1 and MT2 receptors, alongside having antidepressant (antagonist) effects on the 5-HT2C receptor.
+It was used successfully in a case study of a man who acquired DSPD-like symptoms from a TBI.
+It is not currently approved for DSPD, and other evidence for its usage is scarce.

 Melatonin taken an hour or so before the usual bedtime may induce sleepiness.
 Taken this late, it does not, of itself, affect circadian rhythms, but a decrease in exposure to light in the evening is helpful in establishing an earlier pattern.
 In accordance with its phase response curve (PRC), a very small dose of melatonin can also, or instead, be taken some hours earlier as an aid to resetting the body clock; it must then be small enough not to induce excessive sleepiness.

 Side effects of melatonin may include sleep disturbance, nightmares, daytime sleepiness, and depression, though the current tendency to use lower doses has decreased such complaints.
 Large doses of melatonin can even be counterproductive: Lewy et al. provide support to "the idea that too much melatonin may spill over onto the wrong zone of the melatonin phase-response curve."
 The long-term effects of melatonin administration have not been examined.
 In some countries, the hormone is available only by prescription or not at all.
 In the United States and Canada, melatonin is on the shelf of most pharmacies and herbal stores.

-The prescription medication ramelteon (Rozerem) is a melatonin analogue that selectively binds to the melatonin MT1 and MT2 receptors and, hence, has the possibility of being effective in the treatment of DSPD.
+The prescription medication ramelteon (Rozerem) is a melatonin analogue that selectively binds to the melatonin MT1 and MT2 receptors, which has led to the hypothesis that it may be effective in the treatment of DSPD.
+The effectiveness of ramelteon has been contested, with studies often finding mixed results.